Otto II, Holy Roman Emperor: Coronation and domestic strife

 Otto the Great also failed to clarify affairs in Italy prior to his death.
 Otto died soon after the appointment of Pope Benedict VI in 973.
 In 974 Benedict was imprisoned in the Castel Sant'Angelo, the stronghold of the Crescentii family.
 When Otto II sent an imperial representative, Count Sicco, to secure his release, Crescentius I and Cardinal-Deacon Franco Ferrucci, who would subsequently become Boniface VII, an antipope, had Benedict murdered while still in prison.

-Following his coronation, a rift developed between Otto II and his mother, the Dowager Empress Adelaide of Italy.
-From the death of Otto the Great until Easter 974, Adelaide accompanied the Emperor at all times, traveling throughout the Empire with him.
-However, Otto II's mother and his wife Theophanu each mistrusted the influence the other held over the Emperor, causing friction within the Imperial household.
+Following his coronation, a rift developed between Otto II and his mother, Empress Adelaide.
+From the death of Otto the Great until Easter 974, the dowager empress accompanied the emperor at all times, traveling throughout the Empire with him.
+However, Adelaide and Theophanu each mistrusted the influence the other held over Otto, causing friction within the household.
 A final meeting between Otto II and Adelaide was arranged shortly before Pentecost in 978, but a peaceful outcome was not achieved, forcing Adelaide to retire to Burgundy and to the protection of her brother King Conrad of Burgundy.